ManticoreGamesInc/platform-documentation/src/api/transform.md

 ### `New`

-In this example we show that getting an object's rotation, position and scale individually is the same as getting the object's entire transform.
+In this example we show that getting an object's rotation, position, and scale individually is the same as getting the object's entire transform.

 ```lua
 local OBJ = script.parent